 MGIS Student 2021 Awards and Recognition

-Congratulations to our seven students who graduated with their MGIS degrees in May 2021 and July 2021!
+Congratulations to our ten students who graduated with their MGIS degrees in 2021!
 Due to COVID-19, we held a Virtual Graduation Celebration on May 13 followed by a small in-person celebration at the Campus Club where graduation gifts were distributed.
-Visit the job placement page to see what lies ahead for these accomplished graduates.
+Our Fall 2021 graduates were able to celebrate in-person at our May 2022 MGIS Graduation Reception.
+Visit the job placement page to see the current positions of these accomplished graduates.

 Megan Marsolek has been awarded a Science, Mathematics and Research Transformation (SMART) Scholarship-for-Service.
 The program is one of the Department of Defense's STEM initiatives that combines educational and workforce development opportunities for undergraduate and graduate students in STEM programs to build technical skills and experience to support national security.
 The program covers full tuition costs and provides a stipend and summer internship opportunity for Megan in Summer 2022.